Garden Route Guided Tours

 Wildlife rehabilitation is a big part of the Sedgefield Community.
 Radical Raptors care for injured birds of prey and hold daily flying displays.

-Nature’s Valley appears so untouched, you can be forgiven in thinking you are one of the only people to have set foot in the tangled forests and wild beaches.
+Nature’s Valley appears so untouched; you can be forgiven in thinking you are one of the only people to have set foot in the tangled forests and wild beaches.
 There are many sanctuaries within a short drive from this town consisting of around 10 streets in total.
+Tours including this area

 Storms River and Tsitsikamma Nature Reserve

-The powerful Storms River, with the wonderfully scenic town next to it, snakes through the Tsitsikamma forest to the ocean.
+With the wonderfully scenic town next to it, the powerful Storms River snakes through the Tsitsikamma forest to the ocean.
 Adventure sports beckon, amongst the lush forests, indigenous trees and crashing waves and stormy seas.
 A suspension bridge above the cliffs and dramatic, thundering waves give incredible lookout views.

 Short walking trails in the Tsitsikamma National Park will appeal to most!
 There are canopy tours, the world’s highest bungee from the Bloukrans River Bridge, fishing, tubing, kloofing and more.